Nadja Breytenbach

 Nadja Breytenbach is a Namibian model and beauty pageant titleholder who was crowned the title of Miss Namibia 2019.
 She represented Namibia during Miss Universe 2019.

 Pageantry

 On 6 July 2019, Breytenbach first participated at Miss Namibia 2019 competition.
 She won the pageant which was held at Windhoek Country Club Resort and Casino in Windhoek.
-Her court included Julita-Kitwe Mbangula was chosen as the first runner-up while Johanna Swartbooi was selected the second runner-up.
+Her court, which included Julita-Kitwe Mbangula, was chosen as the first runner-up while Johanna Swartbooi was selected as the second runner-up.
 She was crowned by the outgoing titleholder Selma Kamanya, Miss Namibia 2018.
 As Miss Namibia, Breytenbach represented her country at Miss Universe 2019 pageant.